XueFuzhao/HowToRunScenic/README.md

 ## Prepare the code

 We need some small modifications to make Scenic more friendly to the Google Cloud Users.
 The Scenic repo always uses the default dataset dir.
 However, for Google Cloud Users or other GPU users, the dataset location may be different.
 For instance, the Google Cloud Users usually store their dataset on Google Cloud Storage Budget.
 Therefore, we should edit the dataset loading function in Scenic.
-We use the Mnist dataset as example here.
+We use MNIST and ImageNet as examples here.

 Before all, please fork the Scenic repo.
 And the you can edit your forked scenic repo.

+### Prepare MNIST code

 Frist, edit the get_dataset() function in [dataset_lib/mnist_dataset.py](https://github.com/google-research/scenic/blob/main/scenic/dataset_lib/mnist_dataset.py)